 As for Indian Customs, trademarks can be recorded with the Controller of Customs and trademark rights may be enforced accordingly.
 Indian courts have granted sweeping execution mechanisms by granting “John Doe” orders, allowing trademark owners liberty to perform unlimited raids for a period of two months in a local market.
 In performing raids, local customs commissioners may be accompanied by police, breaking locks and seizing infringing goods.
 It is our understanding from speaking with local practitioners that before these modernizations, enforcement measures were often hampered by information leaks and were too late to accomplish seizure of the goods in question.

 You may be wondering why we are discussing IP enforcement measures in the EU and India, however the common theme in both places is that these sort of cases typically arise from imported counterfeit goods from China.
-As a brand continues to grow in this global economy, protection and enforcement of IP rights is critical to maintain the brand’s identity and developing good will.
+As a brand continues to grow in this global economy, protection and enforcement of IP rights is critical to maintaining the brand’s identity and to developing good will.
 Seizure by customs officials is a powerful tool in achieving these goals.
-Brand-owners concerned about the movement of counterfeit goods may record their trademarks with various customs authorities around the world, adding another layer to their strategy for brand protection.
+Brand-owners concerned about the movement of counterfeit goods should record their trademarks with various customs authorities around the world, adding another layer to their strategy for brand protection.
 These recent changes in the EU and in India are likely to have major impact on anyone who manufactures goods anywhere, but especially in China.